cosmocat27/ehr_graph_replica/README.md

 * A3_results: results of age, sex, and graph connectivity MLP
 * G2_results: results of the graph based model with longitudinal data (main model)
 * ipynb notebook containing the report

+To run the code, run the notebook DL4H_Team_154.ipynb in a Google Colab Python 3 environment.
+Run all setup steps to download files and install packages as needed.